garenyondem/garenyondem/README.md

-Hi, I'm a software developer with a keen interest in backend development and systems design.
+Hi, I'm a software developer with a keen interest in backend technologies and systems design.

 Currently a full-time Lead Software Engineer.